johnbender/writing/_posts/2013-01-15-system-f-in-coffeescript.md

   _edit_last: "1"
 ---

-System F is a typed variant of the Lambda Calculus.
+System F is a variant of the Lambda Calculus.
 It "mixes" types and terms relatively freely compared with the average statically typed programming language.
-System F and it's variants are used frequently in the study of typed computation and an extended form, System FC [1], plays an important role in GHC's compilation process.
-In this post I'll attempt to translate the grammar for the types and terms of System F into a small subset of CoffeeScript.
+System F and it's variants are used frequently in the study of typed computation and an extended form, System FC, plays an important role in GHC's compilation process [1].
+This post will translate the grammars of the Lambda Calculus, Simply Typed Lambda Calculus, and finally System F into a small subset of CoffeeScript while covering the basics of application and abstraction in each.

 ## Lambda Calculus